BarryPekerman/setup_wireguard_vms/DETAILED_GUIDE.md

 # WireGuard AWS Setup - Detailed Guide

-Comprehensive documentation for the WireGuard AWS Remote Setup project.
+Comprehensive documentation for the WireGuard AWS Showcase Project - a learning project demonstrating DevOps practices and tools.

+> ⚠️ **Note:** This is a **showcase/learning project** for demonstrating DevOps skills.
+Not intended for production use without additional hardening.

 ## 📁 Project Structure